-Why would anyone choose Kraton extract vs. powder?
+Why would anyone choose kratom extract vs. powder?
 Extracts are often listed with a ratio, such as 2:1 or 2X.
 This means that the rendering of the extract resulted in a product that, when compared with an equal amount of powder, is twice the strength due to having twice as much of the active ingredients.
 This means less material is needed to assume the desired results.

-As an unevaluated, unapproved substance under FDA guidelines, Kratom is only sold for educational and research purposes.
+As an unevaluated, unapproved substance under FDA guidelines, kratom is only sold for educational and research purposes.
 It should only be handled by a responsible adult at their own risk.
 When performing research, having standardized ingredients is important, as it allows you to produce repeatable results.
-In some instances, the extra bulk of unconcentrated powder has had undesired effects and removing the extraneous plant material also removes this variable.
+In some instances, the extra bulk of unconcentrated powder has had undesired effects, and removing the extraneous plant material also removes this variable.
 In other cases, however, the base powder with the extra plant material has provided a moderating effect on the active ingredients.
 As with most things Kratom-related, your own individual research will have to inform your decision.

 In the end, evaluating Kratom extract vs. powder comes down to personal preference and which you believe may work the best for your needs.
 It’s a good idea to use the same supplier, brand, and strain when evaluating Kratom extract vs. powder.
 This ensures you’re getting material that was processed on similar machines, with similar experience levels, that should exhibit similar properties, albeit more concentrated in the case of the extract.
-Choose a supplier that know the provenance of their materials and can be sure they have been properly stored and handled to avoid the risk of contamination.
+Choose a supplier that knows the provenance of their materials and can be sure they have been properly stored and handled to avoid the risk of contamination.

 Premium Kratom Products

 At Kratom Spot, we source our raw material from the best Kratom farms in the world.
-When we process our Kratom products, there are no fillers, chemicals or additives included to “bulk up” the material.
+When we process our Kratom products, there are no fillers, chemicals, or additives included to “bulk up” the material.
 You’re getting top-tier Kratom with lab-verified potency.
 Because of our work with local farmers on Fair Trade practices that protect the next generation of Kratom growers, we’re able to offer you high-quality, ethically sourced Kratom at affordable prices in over 30 different strains.
 Whatever your choice when you compare Kratom extract vs. powder, you’ll know you have premium Kratom products to work with.

 If you’ve decided to find out more about Kratom first-hand, order your Kratom online from Kratom Spot today.